 Upon request, qualified students in good academic and disciplinary standing may be granted permission to spend a semester or year studying abroad.

 Students who wish to study abroad and receive Haverford credit may do so by applying to any of the programs on the approved list.
 Students who elect to study on one of these programs should discuss their program and course selection with their major/minor/concentration advisor(s).
-To study abroad, students should have a GPA of at least 3.0 and must complete the appropriate forms by the specified deadlines.
+To study abroad, students must meet the requirements set by the Educational Policy Committee (EPC).

 Per EPC policy, students who do not request and receive prior permission through Study Abroad will not receive Haverford credit.
 The EPC will not consider retroactive proposals under any circumstances.
 Students who do not wish to pay Haverford tuition and/or receive credit may not attend programs on the approved list.